skyward-prompted/screenpipe/screenpipe-integrations/screenpipe-mcp/README.md

 ### Notes

-1. Make sure screenpipe server is running on port 3030
+1. Make sure skyprompt server is running on port 3030
-2. The server assumes local connection - adjust SCREENPIPE_API if needed
+2. The server assumes local connection - adjust SKYPROMPT_API if needed
 3. All timestamps are handled in UTC
 4. Results are formatted for readability in Claude's interface